dwmkerr/docker-dynamodb/README.md

 ## The Tests

 The tests are simple bash scripts which check for basic capabilties *which relate to the image*.
 This means they're not there to make sure DynamoDB Local works, they're there to make sure the docker features work with the image.
-For eample, mounting a volume to provide a persistent data directory.
+For example, mounting a volume to provide a persistent data directory.

 # Continuous Integration